gdiasdasilva/benfica-live/README.md

 # benfica-live

+## The project

+<a href="https://benfica.live" target="_blank">benfica.live</a> is a platform created to gather data that otherwise would be too dispersed.

-<a href="http://benfica.live" target="_blank">Benfica.live</a> is a platform where Sport Lisboa e Benfica's fans can share spots to assist to the matches while abroad.
+In this platform, Sport Lisboa e Benfica's fans can share spots to assist to the matches while abroad.

-It's built with Laravel 5.
+It's built with PHP, using the Laravel framework.
+We're trying to use the most recent technologies and standards.

+Feel free to give us feedback and/or contribute directly to the project!
+Beit on the frontend or backend.

+Some screens of the web app are shared below:

 ## Screenshots